-Each morning, if you’re feeling stuck or unhappy with where your life is, you have the power to make a new choice.
+Each morning, if you’re feeling stuck or unhappy with where your life is, you have the power to make new choices.
 From that choice possibility awaits.

 A choice is a conscious commitment to do something that matters to you.
 Once made, a choice has the ability to expand what’s possible for you while also making a great impact.
 As you make a choice, you take the first step on a journey that allows the ball of momentum to begin rolling.